LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 #### Interval
 Interval at which the announcement occur [s].

+#### Delay
+Adds an artificial delay to compensate the delay most vario/altitude sensors have.
+This number is the amount of data points that the vario values are shifted 'back'.
+For example, if the reading interval is 0.8s and the vario has a delay of 1.5s, it is beneficial to set this number to 2.

 ### Algorithm
 Currently there are three different algorithms to calculate the best point:
 - Best subsequence